 - Their actions were the direct cause of your injuries; and

 You can seek compensation for your economic and non-economic damages in a lawsuit, just like you would in an insurance claim.
 You may also win a third type called punitive damages.
 Instead of reimbursing your expenses or compensating you for the suffering you endured, they’re a punishment issued against the negligent party for their careless actions.

 At Gibson Hill Personal Injury, our Houston personal injury lawyers know what you’re going through.
 You have to recover from the accident, both medically and financially.
 When you choose Gibson Hill Personal Injury, we’ll handle the legal process for you.
 You won’t have to worry about filing documents, collecting evidence, or negotiating a settlement.

 Our Houston tailgating car accident lawyers take cases on contingency.
 That means you won’t have to pay us for our legal services unless you get paid.
 If we don’t win your case, you won’t owe us anything.

-Call Gibson Hill Personal Injury if you were the victim of a Houston tailgating car accident and want the compensation you’re owed.
+Contact Gibson Hill Personal Injury today if you were the victim of a Houston tailgating car accident and want the compensation you’re owed.
 Our lawyers will dedicate our time and attention to your case and fight hard for the settlement you deserve.
 Call us at (713) 659-4000 to schedule your free, no-obligation consultation.